Alex-Butenko/Git-for-dummies/README.md

 ```
 This command has many other options, for example, you can set a specific commit as a starting point.
 In addition to this, you can use `git log -p <file>` with different options to see the history of changes.

+### Multiple remotes
+Sometimes the project workflow assumes that project contributors fork it to their own GitHub or GitLab account, and then offer their pull request from their fork to the main repository.
+In this case, it is necessary that the local repository works with two different remotes, so not only you have 'origin', but also other remotes.
+It is easy to do, full instructions are [here](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).

 ## Other features